Strategic Choice Cascade: The 5 Strategic Choices

 Common Mistakes When Applying the Cascade

 Even well-intentioned strategy processes fail when they fall into these patterns.
-Awareness is the first defense.
+Awareness is the first defence.

 Confusing Goals with Choices